lifebit-ai/exomiser-pipeline-nf/README.md

 ### Containarizing Exomiser

-Containarization provides a solution to isolate all software dependencies and make an aplication / workflow  reproducible.
+Containarization provides a solution to isolate all software dependencies and make an application/workflow  reproducible.

 In order to containirize Exomiser we started from a Docker base image with Ubuntu and Java8, which is the main dependency for Exomiser to be able to run.